About Experience Projects Education Interests Contact

 02 Hungry to learn — the fastest way to stay relevant in tech.

-03 Grounded — sport, family, real life keep the work honest.
+03 Grounded — sport, family and real life keep the work honest.

-04 Always chasing the next challenge — in the office and outside of it.
+04 Always chasing the next challenge — inside the office and out.